ancientlore/istio-talk/resiliency/README.md

     # hurl -conns 100 -loop 2000000 http://webnull:8080/xml

 Note the large number of HTTP 503 responses from the circuit breaker.
+Technically, this is triggering connection limits.
+Part of the circuit breaker's configuration responds to errors coming from the service.

 > See region B on the diagram below